 [ You might also like: 16 Open Source Cloud Storage Software for Linux ]

-This article aims at – Building your personal cloud storage using ownCloud application.
-But what is the need of building personal cloud when there are third party hosting.
-Well all the third party hosting limits you to work with the given configuration and storage limit.
+This article aims at – Building your personal cloud storage using your ownCloud application.
+But what is the need of building a personal cloud when there is third-party hosting?
+Well, all the third-party hosting limits you to work with the given configuration and storage limit.

 What is ownCloud

 Moreover, owncloud can be deployed on all known platforms viz., Linux, Macintosh, Windows, and Android.
 In short, it’s a robust, platform Independent, flexible in terms of configuration and usability, easy-to-use open-source Application.

 Features of owncloud

 - Store files, folders, contacts, photo galleries, calendars, etc on the server of your choice, Later you can access it from mobile, desktop, or web browser.